Lyfae/AAI-590-Capstone/README.md

 ## How It Works
 ### ASL Recognition:
 The application processes video input from the webcam, recognizes ASL signs, and translates them into text.
+Please ensure the image is cleared before utilizing any other buttons.
 ### Text Handling:
 The recognized text can be edited via the application's interface, allowing users to correct or modify the output.
 ### Interaction: